Umuzi-org/tech-department/content/projects/kotlin/project-8/work-manager/_index.md

 While WorkManager runs background work, it takes care of compatibility issues and best practices for battery and system health.
 WorkManager offers compatibility back to API level 14.
 WorkManager chooses an appropriate way to schedule a background task, depending on the device API level.
 It might use JobScheduler (on API 23 and higher) or a combination of AlarmManager and BroadcastReceiver.

 WorkManager also lets you set criteria on when the background task runs.
 For example, you might want the task to run only when the battery status, network status, or charge state meet certain criteria.
-You learn how to set constraints later in this codelab.
+You learn how to set constraints later in this project.

 ```
 Note: